novice1011/mqtt-subscribe/README.md

 # MQTT Subscribe in C using libmosquitto

-This program use C language to communicate with MQTT protocol libmosquitto is the library being used this is based on single.c from libmosquitto example
+This program use C language to communicate with MQTT protocol. libmosquitto is the library being used.
+This is based on single.c from libmosquitto example

 NOTE: I'm using QT Creator, so you might want to edit the CMakeLists.txt little bit